bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 * Output:

-    The calculated demand and demand update timestamps are logged in __`NewAlgOutput.txt`.
+    The calculated demand and demand update timestamps are logged in `NewAlgOutput.txt`.
     Runtime is printed to the terminal.

 ### NewMultiAVR.py

 * Description:

-    Python3 script for generating randomized AVR task sets split into _M_ modes and calculating demand using __Knapsack-based__ calculations.
+    Python3 script for generating randomized AVR task set with _M_ modes and calculating the demand using __Knapsack-based__ calculations.

     ```sh
     python3 NewMultiAVR.py M